minhdang241/pathOram/README.md

 Providing 2 views:
 - **Unprotected view**: user clicks a photo, the server log shows a single, revealing request: `GET /unprotected-bucket/my_trip.jpg`.
 The access pattern is leaked.
 - **Protected view**: user clicks the same photo.
 The server logs shows a bunch of meaningless objects (e.g., GET /oram-bucket/5, PUT /oram-bucket/29, ...), revealing nothing about the photo itself.
 This shows that the access pattern has been hidden.

+# Implementation Details

+- **oram.py**: contains the implementation of the oram algorithm used to ensure secure read and write operations to an untrusted server.

+- **storage_engine.py**: contains the storage engine interface that defines how a storage engine should behave.
+Additionally, it contains an implementation of a local storage client which can be used to run the application using client-side storage.
+This is useful when testing and benchmarking as it removes fluctuations in server-side latency.
+Lastly, there is an implementation of the of a Google Cloud Storage (GCS) engine.
+This can be used to connect the ORAM powered photo management scheme to GCS.
+Other cloud providers can be added by creating similar storage engines that implement the functions defined in the storage engine interface.

+- **photo_manager.py**: contains the photo manager class which handles the process of uploading and downloading photos.
+This is the class that calls the ORAM algorithm and logs the calls made to the frontend.

+- **app.py**: contains the implementation of the web application.
+This includes the API calls to download and upload photos, as well as the additional frontend features such as displaying benchmarking results, clearing logs and displaying the intended images.

+- **common.py**: contains helper and utility functions.

+- **stash.json**: stores the position_map of the ORAM algorithm, as well as some metadata about the binary tree used in the algorithm.
+This file is important for persistence, as without it the positions of previously stored images are lost.
+When resetting the application, it is important to clear this file.

+- **name2blockid.json**: stores a mapping from the unprotected file name to the anononymised file label.
+This file is important for persistence as without it the link between the file name known to the user and the pseuodo-name of the file in the untrusted server is lost.
+When resetting the application, it is important to clear this file.